AbberiorInstruments/ImspectorDocs/docs/specpy.rst

 and :code:`sizes` is a list of sizes of all dimensions returns a new local Stack object.

-If :code:`stack` is a Stack object than
+If :code:`stack` is a Stack object then

 .. code-block:: python